eecs280staff/tutorials/docs/setup_xcode.md

 ### Compile sources
 {: .primer-spec-toc-ignore }

 We need to avoid multiple `main()` functions by including the right files in our target.
-Click "stats" in the side bar, then "stats" under TARGETS.
+Click "p1-stats" in the side bar, then "p1-stats" under TARGETS.
 Click "Build Phases", the "Compile Sources".
 Include the files needed to compile the main program.
 Remove any other files by selecting them and clicking on the "–" button.

 <img src="images/xcode130.png" width="768px" />